lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

    represented using a low-dimensional vector.
 The output of the embed step is a .csv file.

 #.
-Optionally, the embedded images are enhanced with metadata and predictions to
-   steer the selection in the next step.

-#.
-Finally, based on the embeddings and additional information we can use
+Finally, based on the embeddings and additional information, such as predictions or
-   one of the selection strategies to pick the relevant data for you.
+   metdata, we can use  one of the selection strategies to pick the relevant data for you.
-   The output of the select step is a list of filenames as well as analytics in form of a pdf report with plots.
+   The output of the selection is a list of selected input samples as well as analytics in form of a pdf report with plots.

-The docker solution can easily be triggered from your Python code.
-There are various parameters you can configure and we put a lot of effort to also expose the full lightly framework configuration.
+The Lightly worker can easily be triggered from your Python code.
+There are various parameters you can configure and we put a lot of effort to also expose the full configuration of the lightly self-supervised learning framework.
-You could use the docker solution to train a self-supervised model instead of using the Python framework.
+You could use the Lightly worker to train a self-supervised model instead of using the Python framework.

 Volume Mapping
 --------------

-Before we jump into the details of how to submit jobs, we need to start the Lightly docker container in worker mode (as outlined in :ref:`ref-docker-setup`).
+Before we jump into the details of how to submit jobs, we need to start the Lightly image in worker mode (as outlined in :ref:`ref-docker-setup`).

 .. code-block:: console